syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Add node through nodes collection

 To create a node, define the [`node`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html) object and add that to nodes collection of the diagram model.
-The following code example illustrates how to add a node to the diagram.

 {% if page.publishingplatform == "aspnet-core" %}